Tag Archives: Getting things done (GTD)

 Book Review: Evernote: The Unofficial guide to capturing everything and getting things done

-Daniel Gold, the author of Evernote: The unofficial guide to capturing everything and getting things done, has managed to write a book that ties Evernote and Getting Things Done (GTD) together.
+Daniel Gold, the author of Evernote: The unofficial guide to capturing everything and getting things done.
+2nd Edition*, has managed to write a book that ties Evernote and Getting Things Done: The Art of Stress-Free Productivity* together.
 I personally found the book to be a great combination, and had previously tried to make the connection based on articles I had read.
 Gold managed to add clarity to the subject.
 Basically, Gold describes in roughly 63 pages how he implements the GTD system using Evernote.
+Read the rest of this entry

 How I navigated the ASTD conference with an iPad, Evernote, and GTD